 Leaning, an eye-catching stroke maker, has toured Bangladesh with the England under 19s, and has even faced up to England Test bowlers Jimmy Anderson, Stuart Broad, Graham Onions and Chris Tremlett at a training camp in South Africa.

-He plays his league cricket for reigning Yorkshire Premier League champions York.
+He plays his league cricket for reigning Yorkshire Premier League side York and is also developing his more than useful off-spinners.

 2007 – Made an unbeaten century on debut for Yorkshire under 13s in a 40-over win against their Cumbrian counterparts at Sedbergh School.